cmakelib/cmakelib/README.md

 Dependency tracking library for CMake - completely written in CMake.

-CMLIB Library is dependency tracking library which allows effectively track all needed dependencies without Worrying about consistency and project regeneration times.
+CMLIB Library is dependency tracking library which allows effectively track all needed dependencies without worrying about consistency and project regeneration times.

 Main features are

 - No other dependencies.
 Only CMake and Git.
 - CMake cache regeneration - once the dependency is downloaded and cached it's preserved even after build directory deletion
-- Dependency cache consistency check – the only dependency even if explicit keywords are specified
+- Dependency cache consistency check – cache dependency once, use multiple times.

 For examples look at the [example] directory